JohnVinyard/music-synthesis/README.md

 which explains the significant phase issues.
 It's probably worth trying out weight norm with both of these approaches

+# Thursday, March 5, 2020 9PM
+Least squares loss seems to work significantly better for FilterBank and Multiscale experiments

 # TODO
+- FFT models
+- try multiscale model with transformation *outside* differentiable model
+- think about what it means that multiscale formulation performs well on this many speakers
+- re-try least squares loss with all experiments of interest
 - try weight norm with FilterBank experiment
+- try weight norm with multiscale experiment
+- retry MDCT with least squares
+- how does initialization affect outcome?
+- FM synth idea
 - try conditional discriminator
-- try returning to least-squares GAN
 - *try filterbank discriminator original formula on LJSpeech*
 - tweak multiscale experiment's FFT parameters
-- try weight norm with multiscale experiment
-- FFT models
 - try MelGAN (as published) on TIMIT (do shorter windows generalize better?)
 - try original formula with TIMIT and conditional discriminator
-- think about what it means that multiscale formulation performs well on this many speakers

 - look at tensorboard
 - organize spectrogram differently, with octaves grouped together
     - `(batch, channels, octave, f0, time)`